8ft0/study-guide/docs/DevOps/scenarios/Secure a CICD Pipeline.md

-# Scenario 4: Secure a CI/CD Pipeline
+# Secure a CI/CD Pipeline

 **Task:** Design a CI/CD pipeline with integrated security checks.